hannorein/rebound/README.rst

 Papers
 ------

-There are two papers describing the functionality of REBOUND.
+There are three papers describing the functionality of REBOUND.

 1. [Rein & Liu (Astronomy and Astrophysics, Volume 537, A128, 2012)](http://adsabs.harvard.edu/abs/2012A%26A...537A.128R) describe the code structure and the main feature including the gravity and collision routines for many particle systems.

 2. [Rein & Spiegel (Monthly Notices of the Royal Astronomical Society, Volume 446, Issue 2, p.1424-1437)](http://adsabs.harvard.edu/abs/2015MNRAS.446.1424R) describe the versatile high order integrator IAS15 which is now part of REBOUND.

+3. Rein & Tamayo (in prep)

 How to us REBOUND - an overview